Introduction customer trends and new food sources: what are the food safety risks involved?

 Dietary patterns shifting

-Dietary patterns are changing as consumers seek more sustainable and healthier alternatives.
-Consumer choices and consumption habits can influence the nutritional hazards associated with food, as well as the and pollutants that can be present.
+Dietary patterns are changing as consumers seek more and healthier alternatives.
+Consumer choices and consumption habits can influence the nutritional hazards associated with food, as well as the additives and pollutants that can be present.

 -> This increases the risk of unintentionally introducing allergies to diets.
 For instance, soy as a meat replacement.
 [5]

 • Trying to be healthier, many consumers turn to food supplements.
-This trend increased even more during the COVID-19 pandemic.
+This trend increased even more during the pandemic.

 -> Although healthy levels of vitamins and minerals are part of a healthy diet, overconsuming supplements might lead to health problems.
 [5]